jysui123/cse6250project/README.md

 ## TODO
 - Understand evaluation methods (`testDoctorAI.py` and original paper)
-- Tune parameters of `doctorAI.py` to achieve better performance
+- Generate time file to predict patient visit date
-- Write a plot script
+- Change the label to be mortality and try to predict mortality
-- Draft DUE on 04/14
+- Project (video, code, report) DUE on 04/28